-If you're still on the fence, consider that Charles Darwin studied earthworms for most of his career.
+If you're still on the fence about worm composting, consider that Charles Darwin studied earthworms for most of his career.
 Darwin dubbed earthworms "nature's tillers", and in fact his last publication was devoted entirely to his study of earthworms near his home.
-In

-Wait, what?
-Darwin was the first to realize that when live worms consume nutrient-rich organic waste (e.g., leaves, plants, fruit), their specialized digestive process converts the waste into an even more nutrient-rich compost called worm castings (aka worm humus, vermicompost).
-The worms are literally tilling and aerating the earth, and leaving in their wake a rich dirt that helps new plants thrive.
+Wow!
+Darwin was the first to realize that when live compost worms consume nutrient-rich organic waste (e.g., leaves, plants, fruit), their specialized digestive process converts the waste into an even more nutrient-rich compost called worm castings (aka worm humus, vermicompost).
+The compost worms are literally tilling and aerating the earth, and leaving in their wake a rich dirt that helps new plants thrive.

 We now know much more about earthworms and their beneficial uses than Darwin did.
 Worm castings are coveted by the vineyard and cannabis industries, organic farms, and home gardeners because of their proven ability to increase plant yield and grow stronger, more drought-resistant plants and vegetables.
 And worm composting has hit its stride in other areas over the last 10 years:

-- Worm farming is popular throughout the world as a hobby for home composters and as an educational tool in schools to teach kids the benefits of recycling and composting.
+- Worm composting is popular throughout the world as a hobby for home composters and as an educational tool in schools to teach kids the benefits of recycling and composting.

-- Live worms are being used in "vermifiltration" systems to treat sewage wastewater.
+- Live compost worms are being used in "vermifiltration" systems to treat sewage wastewater.

 - To combat the growing cost of landfills and the damaging effects of the methane gas they release, cities across the United States are leading the way with programs - including worm composting - to divert organic waste from landfills.